apache/comdev-site/source/companies/benefits.md

 lists](https://www.apache.org/foundation/mailinglists.html) every day,
 and advocating for your priorities.
 That's what community means -- showing up to own the future of the project.

+While trust does not necessarily transfer to other employees, over time, as project participants see your company actively contributing to the project, and demonstrating ownership, they'll be more willing to work with you.

 ## Recruiting